YoungGosling/PortalOps/nextjs/AZURE_LOGIN_IMPLEMENTATION.md

    - Ensure `NEXTAUTH_SECRET` is set and consistent

 4. **Can't access pages after Azure login**
-   - User needs to be added to User Directory with roles
+   - User needs to be added to Employee Directory with roles

 **See [AZURE_LOGIN_SETUP.md](./AZURE_LOGIN_SETUP.md#troubleshooting) for more.**